 - Visit a pediatric dentist.
 Not only is it a great (and advised) idea to visit a pediatric dentist, these offices often offer small prizes and gifts during dental visits to help kids feel comfortable and excited about oral health.
 We wish these types of offices were around when we were kids.

 - Let the kids choose their tools!
 It’s easier for a child to take ownership of his or her oral health when they get to pick out their toothbrush, toothpaste, and floss.

 Better Tooth Care, Better Oral Health

 Take care of your teeth.
 Neglecting them can lead to gum disease, tooth decay, gingivitis, and various other problems.
-Root infections is just one of the many issues we deal with in our office on a daily basis.
+Root infection is just one of the many issues we deal with in our office on a daily basis.
 While no solution exists to preventing root canal issues, taking the necessary steps can greatly reduce the odds of dental issues down the road.
-Share this with family and friends and remember that health begins in the mouth.
+Share this with family and friends and remember that overall health begins in the mouth.